 The Ragdoll cat is an affectionate breed with dog like devotion to their owners and a tendency to follow them around, they are also known for being a breed that has a calm, chilled personality, making them great companions for the elderly, as well as for families with young children, but are Ragdoll cats good with dogs?

 Yes, Ragdoll cats are good with dog’s due to their lack of aggression towards other animals, making them a great breed when you have other pets.
-In fact, Ragdoll cats are very social and love lots of attention and affection whether that’s from humans or the family dog, so they make perfect companions.
+Ragdoll cats are very social and love lots of attention and affection whether that’s from humans or the family dog.

 So now we know that Ragdoll cats do get along with dog’s, let’s dig into some more important information that will give your favourite pets the very best chance of getting along.